logo image

 In 1562, the nave roof vaulting collapsed.
 Rebuilding work began at that time.

 St Patrick's Cathedral is 1 mile southwest of O'Connell Street, a few hundred yards south of Christ Church Cathedral.
-On the tour bus route.
+On the tour bus route with an entrance fee.

 Large Image by Michael Coghlan